 Nationally syndicated radio personality Sheri Lynch '13, co-host of “The Bob and Sheri Show,” has enjoyed immense success in radio, as a two-time author and as a motivational speaker.
-But two years ago Lynch decided it was the perfect time to add another accomplishment to her resume – Winthrop graduate.
+But several years ago, Lynch decided it was the perfect time to add another accomplishment to her resume – Winthrop graduate.

 After speaking with a friend in the social work field, Lynch attended a Winthrop Graduate School Open House event and realized that the Master of Social Work program was exactly what she was looking for.
 “My friend suggested Winthrop because its social work program is tremendously regarded,” said Lynch.
 The Charlotte, N.C., resident discovered she was eligible for in-state tuition through Winthrop’s Charlotte Regional Partnership, and that sealed the deal.